 Bell Crest: A roebuck feeding, proper.

-Bell Clan Motto: Signum Pacis Amor (Love is the
+Bell Clan Motto: Signum Pacis Amor (Love is the token of peace).

 Bell Clan History: